luangjokaj/react-fondue/src/Views/ReduxPage/data-redux.md

 });
 ```

 We call the function and pass the store as a parameter only if the function exists in the route.
+Once the Promise is resolved, only then `renderToString()` is being executed.

 # Demo 👇